emaloney/MBDataEnvironment/README.md

 $[total $]
 ```

 Using the bracket notation allows subreferences after the closing bracket.
-Assuming the variable `total $` is a string, the following expression would yield the length of the string:
+Assuming the variable `total $` is a string, the following expression would yield the length of that string:

 ```
 $[total $].length